Lunar Gateway: International participants

-On 27 September 2017, an informal joint statement on cooperation regarding the program between NASA and Russia's Roscosmos was announced.
-However, in October 2020 Dmitry Rogozin, director general of Roscosmos, said that the program is too “U.S.-centric” for Roscosmos to participate, and in January 2021, Roscosmos announced that it would not participate in the program.
+On 27 September 2017, an informal joint statement on cooperation between NASA and Russia's Roscosmos was announced.
+However, in October 2020, Dmitry Rogozin, director general of Roscosmos, said that the program was too "U.S.-centric" for Roscosmos to participate.
+In January 2021, Roscosmos announced that it would not participate in the program.

-As of January 2024, the Canadian Space Agency (CSA), the European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA) and Mohammed Bin Rashid Space Centre (MBRSC) plan to participate in the Gateway project, each contributing a robotic arm, refuelling and communications hardware, habitation and research capacity and an airlock module.
-These international elements are intended to launch after the initial NASA PPE and HALO elements are placed into lunar orbit with some co-manifested with Artemis missions.
+Prior to cancellation, the Canadian Space Agency (CSA), the European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA) and Mohammed Bin Rashid Space Centre (MBRSC) were planning to participate in the Gateway project, contributing a robotic arm, refueling and communications hardware, habitation and research capacity, and an airlock module.
+These international elements were planned to launch after the initial NASA PPE and HALO elements were placed in lunar orbit, with some co-manifested with Artemis missions.